Nabil-Shartaj-Khan/Note-Site/README.md

 # 📒 Note Tracker App

 A simple, no-nonsense web app to help you track quizzes, assignments, and exams—all in one place.
 Add notes with due dates, filter by type, and keep everything stored locally in your browser.
+I originally built this for my lovely wife, because I felt she needed a better way to stay on top of her deadlines.

 ## 🔧 Features